symfony/symfony1-docs/gentle-introduction/en/09-Links-and-the-Routing-System.markdown

     // can also be written as
     <?php echo link_to('my article', '@article_by_id?id='.$article->getId()) ?>
+    // or the fastest one (does not need extra parsing):
+    <?php echo link_to('my article', 'article_by_id', array('id' => $article->getId())) ?>

 There are pros and cons to this trick.
 The advantages are as follows:

   * The formatting of internal URIs is done faster, since symfony doesn't have to browse all the rules to find the one that matches the link.
 In a page with a great number of routed hyperlinks, the boost will be noticeable if you use rule labels instead of module/action pairs.
   * Using the rule label helps to abstract the logic behind an action.
 If you decide to change an action name but keep the URL, a simple change in the `routing.yml` file will suffice.
 All of the `link_to()` calls will still work without further change.
   * The logic of the call is more apparent with a rule name.
 Even if your modules and actions have explicit names, it is often better to call `@display_article_by_slug` than `article/display`.
+  * You know exactly which actions are enabled by reading the routing.yml file

 On the other hand, a disadvantage is that adding new hyperlinks becomes less self-evident, since you always need to refer to the `routing.yml` file to find out which label is to be used for an action.

-The best choice depends on the project.
-In the long run, it's up to you.
+And in a big project, you will certainly end with a lot a routings rules, making a bit hard to maintain them.
+In this case, you should package your application in several plugins, each one defining a limited set of features.

+However, the experience states that using routing rules is the best choice in the long run.

 >**TIP**
 >During your tests (in the `dev` environment), if you want to check which rule was matched for a given request in your browser, develop the "logs" section of the web debug toolbar and look for a line specifying "matched route XXX".
 You will find more information about the web debug mode in Chapter 16.